BoxedFruits/kaiju-ar/README.md

 - ~~Styling~~
 - ~~Change to have the img be kaiju~~
 - Add turntable to viewable NFT
+- use custom marker
+- add ability to use metamask mobile?
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).